Last modify 25 January 2007. Please contact me FIRST! before using any photographs from this page.

 instead of the Chiclet rubber of the Tutors.

 Let's open the unit up (click the thumbnail for a larger view [50K]).
 The red arrow indicates the RF modulator (Japanese NTSC), which may or may not be secured in your unit (in mine, it was taped).
-The blue arrows indicate the screws holding down the Faraday cage (next to the leftmost blue arrow is the keyboard cable slot; make sure you remove that ribbon *very* carefully).
-Also note the power LED cable, which should be carefully avoided (or make sure to note the polarity if you must disconnect it).
+Slide off the heat sink clamps (they may also be taped) and put them aside.
+The blue arrows indicate the screws holding down the Faraday cage; also note the power LED cable, which should be carefully avoided (or make sure to note the polarity if you must disconnect it).

 The red arrow indicates the single system ROM (here is a close-up [44K]).
 This ROM contains the Japanese GBASIC and GRAPHIC modes.